spygi/rust-sandbox/README.md

 - By default cargo test "captures" output of successful tests and does not display it, to show it use `cargo test -- --show-output` or `-- --nocapture`

+## Doc tests
+- The primary way of testing?
+- Creates a different crate/main() so you need to prefix your methods with `crate_name::`

 ## Unit tests
 - Usually in the same file as the code
 - Can access private methods with `use super::*;`
 - Use #[cfg(test)] to not have the compiled unless under test
 - Run only library tests: `cargo test --lib`
   - Also runs sub-component's tests
 - Run only binary tests (main.rs): `cargo test --bin rust_sandbox` where rust_sandbox is the name of the binary
+- Run only a specific test_file: `cargo test test_file`

 ## Integration tests
 - Usually organized in a tests/ folder